michalis0/Cloud-and-Advanced-Analytics/labs/03-AutoML/readme.md

 **Step 2: Make a prediction:**

 You're now ready to use the test data to make a prediction request.
-The prediction request invokes your model to predict what is the difficulty of a given sentence.
+The prediction request invokes your model to predict a given sentence's difficulty.

 * **2.1** Once you model is deployed, go to **Test your model** at the bottom of the page
-* **Note**: Remember that the model predict from a given french sentence the difficulty of that sentence (A1 or A2 or B1 or B2 or C1 or C2)
+* **Note**: Remember that the model predicts from a given French sentence the difficulty of that sentence (A1 or A2 or B1 or B2 or C1 or C2)

 * **2.2** Under value, give a sentence (in French) to see the predicted outcome and click on **Predict**.